 “Vascular disease” was defined as any the presence of the CAD and PAD.
 The presence of CAD was defined by a positive history of any of the following: stable CAD, myocardial infraction (MI), percutaneous coronary interventions (PCI), coronary artery bypass grafting (CABG).
 PAD was defined as any the presence of the following: intermittent claudication, previous surgery, percutaneous intervention or thrombosis of abdominal or thoracic aorta, lower extremity vessels, and aortic plaque.
 This assessment was performed by any physician during the clinical assessment and/or by searching through medical records, if available.
 The presence or absence of CAD and PAD was recorded in the eCRF of the registry, but with no further details on its clinical manifestations.

 Types of AF were defined as follows: (1) first detected AF, (2) paroxysmal AF, (3) persistent AF including long-standing persistent AF, (4) permanent AF.
-Thromboembolic risk was defined according to the CHA2DS2-VASc score and bleeding risk was assessed based on the HAS-BLED score [Kirchoff].
+Thromboembolic risk was defined according to the CHA2DS2-VASc score and bleeding risk was assessed based on the HAS-BLED score [ref].
 Single antiplatelet therapy (SAPT) was defined as the current use of any one of the following: aspirin, clopidogrel, prasugrel, or ticagrelor.
 Dual APT (DAPT) was defined as the current use of aspirin plus either clopidogrel, ticlopidine, prasugrel, or ticagrelor.
-Current study assessed adherence of cardiologists to 2012 ESC recommendations as study was conducted in years 2013-2016 {Camm].
+The current study assessed adherence of cardiologists to 2012 ESC recommendations as study was conducted in years 2013-2016 {Camm].

 Primary and secondary endpoints

 During the pre-specified 1-year follow-up period, the occurrence of major adverse events (MAE) was evaluated.
-Based on the study protocol, MAE recorded were as follows: all-cause death, and any thromboembolic event (TBE) (defined as the occurrence of any stroke, transient ischemic attack (TIA), peripheral or pulmonary embolism), MI.
+Based on the study protocol, MAE recorded were as follows: all-cause death, and any thromboembolic event (TE) (defined as the occurrence of any stroke, transient ischemic attack (TIA), peripheral or pulmonary embolism), MI.
 As secondary outcomes individual components of MAE, hemorrhagic events (HE) and hospitalization related to cardiovascular, TBE or HE were also evaluated in the analysis.

 Statistical analysis